hugoh/nvim-rooter/README.md

 # nvim-rooter 🌳

-A minimalist (< 60 LOC) Neovim plugin that automatically changes your working directory to the project root when opening files.
+A minimalist (100 LOC) Neovim plugin that changes your working directory to the project root when opening files:

-I wrote this because alternatives were either doing way more than I wanted, were not working for me, and I needed a function to return the root name.

-## Features
-- Zero configuration required
-- Function to return repo name
+- Automatic and manual (`Rooter` command) modes
+- Option to be prompted to confirm the directory change
+- Get the repo path with `repo_name()` function

 ## Installation

 ### With Lazy.nvim

 ```lua
 {
     "hugoh/nvim-rooter",